robstoll/atrium/README.md

 Enough of feature assertions.
 Let's move on to an example where we want to reuse an existing function but with different arguments.
 Say we have a function which returns a list of first name / last name `Pair`s.
-We want to assert that the pairs contain only the first name / last name pairs of certain `Person` in any order.
+We want to assert that the pairs contain only the first name / last name pairs of certain `Person`s in any order.
 [Collection Assertions](#collection-assertions) will help us with this.
 However, `contains.inAnyOrder.values` expects `Pair`s.
 So we have to map from `Person` to `Pair` upfront.